THE ILLUMINATED MANUSCRIPTS PROJECT

 developed in England during the 19th century.
 The movement was inspired by the social reformers such as Walter Crane, John Ruskin, and designer William Morris, who was also a writer and artist.
 In this period, manufactured goods were often poor in design and quality.
 Ruskin, Morris, and others proposed the revival of individual craftsmanship.
 The worker could then produce beautiful objects result of fine craftsmanship, as opposed to mass production.
 Their notions of good design were linked to their notions of a good society.
 This was a vision of a society in which the worker could take pride in his craftsmanship and skill and not being submitted the working conditions found in factories.
 The goal was to create design a source of pleasure to the maker and the user.
 More properly, the Arts & Crafts Movement was a social counter-revolution deriving inspiration from Medieval Guilds as a means to bring quality to the lives of workers and ordinary consumers through the revival of crafts that now borrowed design and aesthetic ideas from oriental cultures.
 A prominent designer of this period, Owen Jones, published a book entitled The Grammar of Ornament, which became the sourcebook of decorative design elements for other designers.

-What is in the CDs
+What is in the collection

 All the borders that are in the book plus separated small and large borders.
 A collection of 77 borders and tiles.